d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 -->

 - When the site is viewed on mobile or tablet sized screens (< 768px) the hamburger menu appears at the left side of the screen as an opaque rectangular box.
 When the hamburger menu is clicked this menu slides out from the left to fill the screen.
 As this functionality was borrowed from an online tutorial I have struggled to fix this bug as I do not have the required Javascript knowledge yet.

+- The form submission page currently leads to a default page provided by the code institute.
+I would like in the future for the action attribute to lead to the already created confirmation.html page.